OohBleh/OohBleh.github.io/_posts/2014-3-3-Hello-World.md

 ![please work prose](https://raw.githubusercontent.com/OohBleh/OohBleh.github.io/master/_posts/filter-efficiency.png){:height="46px" width="327px"}
 {: refdef}

 These fractional expressions can be thought of as a measure of the _efficiency_ of the filter $$\mathcal{F}$$, under a minor concentration hypothesis.
-When $$p$$ is small, the denominator term vanishes (as is the case with map filtering, only the time spent on the filter matters.
+When $$p$$ is small, the denominator term is arbitrarily close to $$1$$ (as is the case with map filtering), and only the time spent on the filter matters.
 Following some experiments, we arrive at the following order on the filters:

 1. $$\mathcal{N}:$$ the floor $$0$$ rewards from Neow are "unhelpful".
 2. $$\mathcal{C}(5):$$ the first $$5$$ card rewards do not adequately augment Silent's damage output.